JumpTask logo

 • Share your playlists across social media

-• Keep songs fresh by adding new music regularly
+• Keep music playlists fresh by adding new songs regularly

 This is a great option to earn money from something you already enjoy, especially if you’re looking to earn when bored or make the most of your free time.